github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 When you choose to use an organization account with {% data variables.product.prodname_ghe_cloud %}, you'll first have access to a [14-day trial](/get-started/signing-up-for-github/setting-up-a-trial-of-github-enterprise-cloud).
 If you don't purchase {% data variables.product.prodname_enterprise %} or {% data variables.product.prodname_team %} before your trial ends, your organization will be downgraded to {% data variables.product.prodname_free_user %} and lose access to any advanced tooling and features that are only included with paid products.
 For more information, see "[Finishing your trial](/get-started/signing-up-for-github/setting-up-a-trial-of-github-enterprise-cloud#finishing-your-trial)."

-If you do decide to purchase {% data variables.product.prodname_ghe_cloud %}, you'll need to set up your billing account.
-Your organization's billing settings page allows you to manage settings like your payment method, billing email and billing cycle, or view information such as your subscription, billing date and payment history.
-You can also view and upgrade your storage and {% data variables.product.prodname_actions %} minutes.
+Your organization's billing settings page allows you to manage settings like your payment method and billing cycle, view information about your subscription, and upgrade your storage and {% data variables.product.prodname_actions %} minutes.
 For more information on managing your billing settings, see "[Managing your {% data variables.product.prodname_dotcom %} billing settings](/billing/managing-your-github-billing-settings)".

 Only organization members with the *owner* or *billing manager* role can access or change billing settings for your organization.
 A billing manager is a user who manages the billing settings for your organization and does not use a paid license in your organization's subscription.
 For more information on adding a billing manager to your organization, see "[Adding a billing manager to your organization](/organizations/managing-peoples-access-to-your-organization-with-roles/adding-a-billing-manager-to-your-organization)".